-If you choose to place your child in a private school, your district does not have to pay for the cost of education or special education and related services at the private school as long as the district has offered your child a free appropriate public education (FAPE) in the district.
-If you believe that your district failed to provide your child with FAPE, you have the option to file a due process complaint where a hearing will be conducted and an impartial hearing officer will issue a decision as to whether the district offered FAPE to your child (See due process information on pages 21-27).
-If it is determined by an impartial hearing officer during due process that your district did not provide FAPE, the hearing officer can decide you have a right to be reimbursed (paid back) for your cost of enrolling your child at a private school.
+If you choose to place your child in a private school, your educational agency does not have to pay for the cost of education or special education and related services at the private school, as long as the educational agency has offered your child a free appropriate public education (FAPE) in the educational agency.
+If you believe that your educational agency failed to provide your child with FAPE, you have the option to file a due process complaint where a hearing will be conducted and an impartial hearing officer will issue a decision as to whether the educational agency offered FAPE to your child (see due process information on page 24).
+If it is determined by an impartial hearing officer during due process that your educational agency did not provide FAPE, the hearing officer can decide you have a right to be reimbursed (paid back) for your cost of enrolling your child at a private school.